Male pattern hair loss, or androgenetic alopecia, is the most common type of hair loss among males.

 Male pattern hair loss happens when the follicles slowly become miniaturized, the anagen phase is reduced, and the telogen phase becomes longer.

 The shortened growing phase means the hair cannot grow as long as before.

 Over time, the anagen phase becomes so short that the new hairs do not even peek through the surface of the skin.
 Telogen hair growth is less well-anchored to the scalp, making it easier to fall out.

 As the follicles become smaller, the shaft of the hair becomes thinner with each cycle of growth.
 Eventually, hairs are reduced to vellus hairs, the type of soft, light hairs that cover an infant and mostly disappear during puberty in response to androgens.

 Users of anabolic steroid drugs, including body builders, have higher levels of DHT.
 However, they often experience hair loss.

-found that both plucked follicles and skin from a balding scalp contain higher levels of androgen receptors than those from a non-balding scalp.
+In 1998, researchers found that both plucked follicles and skin from a balding scalp contain higher levels of androgen receptors than those from a non-balding scalp.